materialsproject/fireworks/docs/controlworker.rst

 Controlling the directory in which a FireWork is executed
 =========================================================

-By default, FireWorks creates a datestamped directory containing each job.
+By default, FireWorks automatically creates a datestamped directory containing each job.
 This directory structure can be difficult to browse through manually, or you might need your runs in a particular directory format for another reason (e.g., to be compatible with a post-processing script).
-For these reasons you might want to manually control where jobs are executed.

 To set the directory where a FireWork will execute: